- Payment of family benefits

 - The child is no longer being raised in your family.

-Submit to us an application for waiving benefits in the state portal under “Application for parental benefit, family allowances and additional contributions to mandatory funded pension” and indicate which allowances you are waiving.
+Submit to us an application for waiving benefits in the self service portal and indicate which allowances you are waiving.

 If you like, you can also submit an application: